Halfway Houses in Mobile, AL

 Services provided:

-• Early intervention for HIV, Self-help groups and Housing services
+• Early intervention for HIV, Housing services and Social skills development

 Mississippi Drug And Alcohol Treatment Center - 50.5 miles from Mobile, AL

-Mississippi Drug And Alcohol Treatment Center is a halfway house in Biloxi, Mississippi, 39532 zip code.
+Mississippi Drug And Alcohol Treatment Center is a halfway house in Biloxi, MS, 39532 zip code.

 Address: 13251 Reece Bergeron Road, Biloxi, MS 39532 in Harrison County